Bridgewater Voter Roll , 1902-1948

 Use Restrictions: The copyright interests in this collection have been transferred to the James Madison University Special Collection Library.
 For more information, contact the Special Collections Library Reference Desk (firstname.lastname@example.org).

-Scope and Content: The Bridgewater Voter Roll, 1902-1948, consists of one ledger dating from May 1910 to October 1948, with some back entries undated or dated from 1902 and 1907.
-The headings for the roll include : date of registration; number; name; birthdate; age in years; occupation; residence; length of residence in state, county, and precinct; “is he exempt from payment of poll tax as a prerequisite to voting?”; if naturalized, date of papers and by what court issued; if transferred, when and to what precinct.
-The earliest registrants listed are S.C.
+The Bridgewater Voter Roll, 1902-1948, consists of one ledger dating from May 1910 to October 1948, with some back entries undated and dated from 1902 and 1907.
+The headings for the roll include : date of registration; number; name; birthdate; age in years; occupation; residence; length of residence in state, county, and precinct; "is he exempt from payment of poll tax as a prerequisite to voting?"; if naturalized, date of papers and by what court issued; if transferred, when and to what precinct.
+The earliest registrants listen are S.C.
 Miller in 1902 and John A. Shickel in 1907.
 The earliest birth date listed is Rev. H.C.
 Early, who was born in 1855.
-Occupations mentioned vary from students, farmers, laborers, furniture makers, and dealers, as well as photographer, vet surgeon, dentist, and naval aviator.
+Occupations are varied from students, farmers, laborers, furniture makers, and dealer to less predictable fields such as photographer, vet surgeon, dentist, and naval aviator.
 Most registrants are local, or were transferred from within the state and region.
 A few exceptions are teachers, F.D.
-Dove who emigrated from Amsterdam in 1928, J. Emmett Ikenberry from Amsterdam in 1931.
+Dove who emigrated from Amsterdam in 1928, and teacher, J. Emmett Ikenberry from Amsterdam in 1931.
 Most entries are handwritten in blue or black ink.
-“Deceased” is at times indicated in red ink.
+"Deceased" is at times indicated in red ink.